heiner/dylaniki/Christmas_in_the_Heart.md

 </h3>
 Quite a lot has been made out of the fact that this is a 1950s version of the American christmas song tradition.
-Someone pointed out that seven of the songs are from Frank Sinatra's 1957 <em>A Jolly Christmas</em>
-album; others that Dylan secretly wants to be Dean Martin, another important source for songs on the album.
+Someone pointed out that seven of the songs are from Frank Sinatra's 1957 *A Jolly Christmas* album; others that Dylan secretly wants to be Dean Martin, another important source for songs on the album.

 I won't repeat all that has been said about that.
 Here, just a brief remark about harmony.
-If there is one thing that runs through Dylan's
-<em>entire</em> production, all period included, it is his consistent
-avoidance of the plain dominant, especially the dominant seventh: the strong harmonic tension generator, which is resolved to the key note, e.g. `G7 -&gt; C`.
+If there is one thing that runs through Dylan's *entire* production, all period included, it is his consistent avoidance of the plain dominant, especially the dominant seventh: the strong harmonic tension generator, which is resolved to the key note, e.g. `G7 -&gt; C`.
 Even when he plays covers, or when he relates to